mimblewimble/docs/docs/wiki/extra-documents/nomenclature-bs.md

 mercury is a communication symbol... money is a very pure form of communication

 some good ones in there.
-almost entirely sure that using something as ancient as a latin letter would be a missed opportunity. why wouldnt the currency of the future have an emoji as a symbol?????
+almost entirely sure that using something as ancient as a Latin letter would be a missed opportunity.
+Why wouldnt the currency of the future have an emoji as a symbol?????
 I mean of course it would.
-We are desinging the ultimate cash for the digital age, it should look like a product of the internet in every way right?
+We are designing the ultimate cash for the digital age, it should look like a product of the internet in every way right?

 someone on reddit said the MW-Eyed smiley logo looks too much like a meme... but that is what we are making right, an infectious meme. currency itself is a meme!